A Custom Counter with LED Lights Created for 3A Composites.

 We used earth magnets to hold all components onto the wall.

-In all there were over 800 components to create the montage.
+Overall there were over 800 components to create the montage.

 Phase Five: Create two LED back lit logo signs for their lobby entrance using DiBond.